Welcome to today's edition of the Rush 24-7 podcast.

 The price of everything goes up all the time.

-We've got um the war in Iraq.
+We've got the war in Iraq.

 I understand that there's angst, so let me just accept it.

-Rather than argue about it, and rather than try to lift people up with an emotional and inspirational plea to just not participate in it.
+Rather than argue about it and rather than try to lift people up with an emotional and inspirational plea to just not participate in it, we're in the United States of America for crying out loud.

 We are not prisoners of some tyranny or dictatorship yet.

-And yet so many people seem so willing to turn it over to the government when there's angst or trials of tribulation.
+And yet, so many people seem so willing to turn it over to the government when there's angst or trials of tribulation.

 So let me just ask you a question.

-Those of you in this large sizable, lovable, and highly appreciated audience, who are in the midst of feeling This economic insecurity.
+Those of you in this large, sizable, lovable, and highly appreciated audience who are in the midst of feeling this economic insecurity, what do you want Mike Huckabee to do about it?

 What do you want John McCain to do about it?